land-pack/landport/docs/index.rst

 Welcome to Landport's documentation!
 ====================================

-Landport is python game framework, you can easily build your game server.
-The common function were support, like `Game Room`, `Rank List` and `Chat` .etc
+Landport is a pyhton game framework, where you can easily build your game server.
+The common funtions are supported, like `Game Room`, `Rank List` and `Chat` etc. You are welcome to send me your ideas.
-You are welcome to send me your idea.
-For more see the below docs. :)
+See below documents for more details. :)

 .. toctree::
    :maxdepth: 2